Red vs. White Wine: Which Is the Best Choice for You?

 So, when it comes to the battle between red vs. white wine, the winner depends on your personal health situation.

-Red vs. White Wine: Food Pairings
+Red Wine vs White Wine: Food Pairings

 For example, spicy food is especially difficult to pair — the intense spice can mask the wine’s subtle flavors and make it taste flat and flabby.
 However, fatty meats such as hamburgers, ribs, pork chops, and lamb pair easily with red wine.
 This goes for a range of different red wine styles.